roylines/terraform-ecs/README.md

 # terraform-ecs
+Latest release: *v2.0.0*

 A terraform module for creating an ECS cluster.
-This module can be used to create a new vpc complete with subnets, security groups and instances.
-There are many [variables](https://github.com/roylines/terraform-ecs/blob/master/variables.tf) that can be set to configure instance size and availability zones.
+There are several [variables](https://github.com/roylines/terraform-ecs/blob/master/variables.tf) that can be set to configure, for example,instance type and availability zones.

 # Usage
-There is a full example of using this module within a microservices architecture [here](https://github.com/roylines/terraform-ecs-example)
+Instructions for using terraform modules can be found within the [Terraform documentation](https://www.terraform.io/docs/modules/usage.html)

-It is strongly recommended that you version your module sources.
-The latest stable version of this module is *v2.0.0*
+It is strongly recommended that when using this module, you use versioned links to the repository.

-The following minimal terraform templat example will create the cluster using the supplied ssh public key.
+The following minimal terraform template example will create the cluster using the supplied ssh public key.

 ```
 variable "ssh_public_key" {